Cpruce/cpruce.github.com/_posts/2017-06-19-triage-fun-profit.markdown

 categories: Machine Learning Data Science Bug Classification SVM
 ---

-> During my time with a previous employer, the issue of assigning team-level resposibility, or *triaging*, was a central role in the engineering workflow, particularly among certain teams.
+During my time with a previous employer, the issue of assigning team-level resposibility, or *triaging*, was a central role in the engineering workflow, particularly among certain teams.
 Unfortunately and fortunately, my team was one of those lucky bunch which received a likely disproportionate share of PR's incoming, yet ending elsewhere.

-Each team handles triaging
+Each team handles triaging differently.
+In my team, we did round-robin on a monthly-basis.
+Having

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.